hot-glue-for-rails/hot-glue/README.md

 # Hot Glue

 Hot Glue is an evolution of the best of the admin-style scaffold builders of the 2010s ([activeadmin](https://github.com/activeadmin/activeadmin), [rails_admin](https://github.com/sferik/rails_admin), and [active_scaffold](https://github.com/activescaffold/active_scaffold) being the most popular of those).
 It harnesses the power of Rails 6, Turbo-Rails, and Hotwire to deliver a lightning fast experience.

-As well,

-## THE SALES PITCH:
+As well, its premise is a little different than the configuration-heavy admin interface toolkits.
+It will read your relationships and field types to generate your code for you, leaving you with a 'sourdough starter' to work from.
+If you modify the generated code, you're on your own if you want to preserve your changes and also re-generate scaffold after adding fields.

+It gives users full control over objects they 'own' and by default it spits out functionality giving access to all fields.

+Hot Glue generates functionality that's quick and dirty.
+It let's you be crafty.
+Like a real glue gun with hot glue, take care not to burn yourself while using it.

 * Build plug-and-play scaffolding mixing HAML and turbo_stream responses
 * Automatically Reads Your Models (make them before building your scaffolding!)
 * CRUD, lists with pagination, (coming soon: sorting & searching)